JLBLine/WODEN/docs/sphinx/testing/script_testing.rst

 This is a straight-forward way to check your installation is working; just run some simple small simulations to check various functionality.
 Easiest way to check is to create images of the results.
 I've included a second set of scripts to convert the outputs to measurement sets and image them using ``WSClean``.

 .. note:: I've tried to make these tests computationally low, so they need < 1.5 GB of GPU RAM, and < 8 GB system RAM.
+To do this, I've had to set ``--precision=float`` for some of the tests, to keep the memory requirements down.
 Running all the simulations will need about 600 MB of storage, with the imaging adding a further 800 MB (for a total of < 1.5 GB storage).
 The simulations should take < 2 minutes on most GPUs, and imaging less that 10 minutes for most CPUs (far less for fancier CPUs).
 I ran these tests fine on my laptop which has an Intel i7 2.8 GHz CPU, 16 GB system RAM, and an NVIDIA GeForce 940MX card with 2 GB RAM.

 Running the simulations
 ------------------------